KaegeneTeo/DeepfakeDetectionInArt/README.md

 1. Download the original dataset and the enhanced dataset
 2. Run the preprocessing_and_eda notebook.
 It will extract the original and inpainted images from the kaggle dataset, as well as the enhanced dataset
 3. Use the CNN_training notebook to train the CNN model
+4. Use the SVM_deepfakeDetect notebook (SVM section) to train the standalone SVM model
-4. Load the best performing weights in the SVM notebook, train the CNN-SVM model
+5. To train the CNN + SVM model, Load the best performing weights into the SVM_deepfakeDetect notebook (CNN-SVM section), extract features and train the CNN-SVM model